gramineproject/gramine/Documentation/devel/onboarding.rst

 developers should follow to make the process of PR review pleasant to everyone involved.

-The Gramine community values quality above all.
+The Gramine community values code correctness and quality over development speed.
 Therefore, the authors should take their time to create a good PR, even if this means contributing less patches.
 Bear in mind that Gramine is a security-related project and needs a very careful development process.

 This page is intended to be a Getting Started guide for new Gramine developers, *not* a reference manual on exact rules for contributing to Gramine.
 For the